 A number of factors increase the risk of catching syphilis.
 Risk factors include:

-Being born to a mother with syphilis
+Being born to a person with syphilis

-Engaging in sexual activities only within a mutually monogamous relationship in which neither partner is infected with syphilis or has risk factors for the infection
+Abstaining from sexual activity or engaging in sexual activities only within a mutually monogamous relationship in which neither partner is infected with syphilis or has risk factors for the infection

 Getting regular, routine medical care

 Practicing safe sex and using a new latex condom for each sex act

 Seeking medical care as soon as possible after possible exposure to syphilis or after high-risk sexual activity